opensearch-project/documentation-website/_security/configuration/opensearch-keystore.md

 - `create`: Initializes a new keystore.
 If a keystore already exists, this command will overwrite the existing keystore.
 - `list`: Lists all settings in the keystore.
-- `add <setting-name>`: Adds a new setting to the keystore.
-Prompts for the value to be securely stored.
+- `add <setting-name>`: Adds a new setting to the current keystore.
+When a new setting is added, OpenSearch Keystore prompts for the value of that setting.
+After adding the setting and value, both are securely stored in the keystore.
 - `add-file <file-name>`: Adds a new file to the keystore.
 - `remove <setting-name>`: Removes a setting from the keystore.
 - `upgrade <setting-name>`: Upgrades an existing setting within the keystore.